-- A. The solicitor is under an obligation to identify and verify the identity of the company's shareholder because the shareholder lives outside the UK. - B. The solicitor is under an obligation to identify and verify the identity of the company's shareholder because the shareholder lives in Brazil. - C. The solicitor is under an obligation to identify and verify the identity of the company's shareholder because the shareholder owns more than 25% of the shares. - D. The structure of the company and the way the shares are held by the shareholder may raise issues about tax evasion. - E. The solicitor is considering making a suspicious activity report to the firm's nominated officer.
+- A. The solicitor is under an obligation to identify and verify the identity of the company's shareholder because the shareholder lives outside the UK. - B. The solicitor is under an obligation to identify and verify the identity of the company's shareholder because the shareholder lives in Brazil. - C. The solicitor is under an obligation to identify and verify the identity of the company's shareholder because the shareholder owns more than 25% of the shares. - D. The solicitor is under an obligation to identify and verify the identity of the company's shareholder because of the structure of the company and the way the shares are held by the shareholder. - E. The solicitor is under an obligation to identify and verify the identity of the company's shareholder because there is only one shareholder in the company.

 A man engaged an estate agent to sell his property.
 The terms of their agreement were contained in a written document.
 The agreement provided for payment of commission to the estate agent on completion of a sale, provided that the estate agent introduced the purchaser.

 The sale of the property completed and a dispute arose as to whether the estate agent had introduced the purchaser.
 The estate agent brought proceedings against the man for payment of the commission alleged due under the written agreement.
 The proceedings were successful at trial, resulting in an award of damages to the estate agent of £12,000.